The Last-Minute Label Change: A Story Every Pharma Packaging Team Has Lived

 How Errors Actually Enter the Process

-Analysis of FDA recall data from 2012 to 2023 found that approximately 19% of drug recalls were attributed to labeling or packaging issues.
-More broadly, industry estimates suggest that packaging and labeling errors account for over 50% of pharmaceutical recalls in general.
+A peer-reviewed ten-year analysis of FDA drug recall data (2012–2023) found that labeling and packaging issues account for approximately 19% of drug recalls.
 These are not failures of expertise.
-They are failures of process, specifically of the comparison step that should happen between every revision and the approved master document.
+They are failures of process — specifically, of the comparison step that should happen between every revision and the approved master document.

 The Version Problem Underneath

-The deeper issue in this scenario isn't the individual error.
+The deeper issue isn't the individual error.
 It's the absence of a systematic comparison step between the revised file and the approved master.
-When that step doesn't exist, or when it's performed manually under time pressure, the result is a process that relies on human accuracy at the exact moment when human accuracy is most compromised.
+When that step doesn't exist — or when it's performed manually under time pressure — the result is a process that relies on human accuracy at the exact moment when human accuracy is most compromised.

 What Changes When the Comparison Is Automated